 Our X-ray inspection allows a large number of applications for the highest of demands.
 Concealed particles, defects on or in the glass or under package components, for example the crimp, are reliably detected.
 We offer X-ray inspection solutions for the laboratory as well as for high-speed inline inspection for up to 600 products/minute.
 X-ray inspection can also be combined with our other inspection technologies.

 The two most important Critical Process Quality Attributes in the glass container handling process are the maintaining of sterility and the indemnification of foreign particle absence within a closed container.
 We have developed a foreign particle detection system based on X-ray.
 A low energy X-ray source, together with a highly sophisticated image recognition and processing technology, allows the detecting of non-visible particles in lyo cakes, powders, emulsions and in suspensions.
 It is usable for vials, ampoules and syringes of different sizes.
 The X-ray based system also detects glass defects under a vial crimp cap and functional defects such as poor needle alignment of syringes.

-While passing through the low-energy X-ray field, any particles, visible and non-visible, are magnified onto a fast CMOS detector array.
-The resulting size of the particle image can be calculated due to the distance relations between X-ray source / sample and sample / detector.
+While passing through the low-energy X-ray field, any samples and their potential defects, are magnified onto a fast CMOS detector array.
+The resulting size of the sample or defect image can be calculated due to the distance relations between X-ray source / sample and sample / detector.

 The detector converts the incoming X-rays into light and transfers the picture onto the CMOS diode array.
 The results are immediately available and are evaluated instantaneously, allowing the processing of high production speeds.